semojs/semo/docs/guide/custom-commands/index.md

 ### `plugin`

 This is an attribute specific to `Semo` plugins.
-If you define a command within a plugin, declaring this allows you to retrieve specific configurations from the global configuration file via `Utils.pluginConfig`.
+If you define a command within a plugin, declaring this allows you to retrieve specific configurations from the global configuration file via `argv.$core.getPluginConfig`.

 ~/.semo/.semorc.yml